-Now head coach Frank Reich and the Colts head into training camp, finding themselves in a weird limbo of not wanting to go full rebuild so they’ll continue to mine the fields of past-prime quarterbacks.
-The latest move for Indy was trading a 2022 third-round pick for a former MVP with the Atlanta Falcons, 37-year-old quarterback Matt Ryan.
-Indianapolis also picked up Nick Foles and still has Sam Ehlinger, who they snagged in the sixth round of the 2021 NFL Draft.
+The big offseason move last season for Indy and former head coach Frank Reich was trading a 2022 third-round pick for a former MVP with the Atlanta Falcons in the 37-year-old Matt Ryan.
+Indianapolis also picked up Nick Foles in addition to Sam Ehlinger, who they snagged in the sixth round of the 2021 NFL Draft.

-But still, the acquisition of Ryan and Foles is another quick-fix solution and the Colts are still faced with the task of finding their starting quarterback of the future.
-A place no one thought they’d be in back in 2011 when the Manning-Luck decision was in front of them.
+But still, the acquisition of Ryan and Foles signaled another quick-fix solution as the Colts are still faced with the task of finding their starting quarterback of the future.
+A place no one thought they'd be in back in 2011 when the Manning-Luck decision was in front of them.